Kurento/kurento/source/user/installation.rst

 5. Finish the Stack creation process.
 Wait until the status of the newly created Stack reads *CREATE_COMPLETE*.

-6. Select the Stack and then open the *Outputs* tab, where you'll find the instance's public IP address, and the Kurento Media Server endpoint URL that must be used by :doc:`Client Applications </user/writing_applications>`.
+6. Select the Stack and then open the *Outputs* tab, where you'll find the instance's public IP address, and the Kurento Media Server endpoint URL that must be used by :doc:`Application Servers </user/writing_applications>`.